 Some open flame torches are equipped with caps, making it easier to extinguish the flame.
 If your set did not arrive with a lid, you might use a candle snuffer instead to put out the flame.
 Propane torches may be turned off manually and do not require a gas cap.

-Tiki torches are unique and can add elegant exterior lighting to your homeOpens in a new tab. without spending a fortune on wiring and landscaping.
+Tiki torches are unique and can add elegant exterior lighting to your home without spending a fortune on wiring and landscaping.
 They are also easy to make.
 They’re also simple to make, with different options to fit your budget, style, and level of care.

 If you determine that torches are the best lighting choice for your backyard, keep safety in mind while putting them up and turning them on and off.